-This analysis evaluates the project alternatives with respect to encroachment into the AIAs for each airport.
-For purposes of evaluating AIA encroachment, AIA plans for each of the airports were obtained from the latest versions of their respective ALUCPs (County of Santa Clara 2016a, 2016b; County of San Benito 2001; County of Merced 2012).
+This analysis considers the potential for hazards arising from portions of the project alternatives obstructing Part 77 airspace surfaces and other FAA notification requirements.
+This analysis also evaluates the project alternatives with respect to encroachment into the AIAs for each airport.
+For purposes of evaluating Part 77 surfaces, Part 77 airspace plans, height limit maps, and AIA plans for each of the airports were obtained from the latest versions of their respective ALUCPs (County of Santa Clara 2016a, 2016b; County of San Benito 2001; County of Merced 2012).
 The AIA airspace plans were georeferenced using ArcGIS 9.3 and overlaid with geographic information system (GIS) shape files representing the project alternatives for the purpose of identifying their location relative to each airport's AIA.
-The online FAR Part 77 Notice Criteria Tool (FAA 2018) was also used to assess FAA notification requirements for proposed construction of the alternatives.
+The online FAA Part 77 Notice Criteria Tool (FAA 2018) was also used to assess FAA notification requirements for proposed construction.

 Table 1 shows the project alternatives' encroachment areas in relation to the airports' AIAs.
 For San Jose Airport, San Martin Airport, Frazier Lake Airpark, and Los Banos Municipal Airport, there were four AIAs included in the airport land use plans; A Request for Qualifications (RFQ) for Frazier Lake Airpark Land Use Compatibility Plan was submitted in August 2018, and will eventually include an updated AIA.
 Under Alternative 1, 121.3 acres of temporary construction area and 235.4 acres of permanent construction area are within the AIA for airports near the project alternatives.
-Under Alternative 2, 304.4 acres of temporary construction area and 308.4 acres of permanent construction area are within the AIA for airports near the project alternatives.
-Under Alternative 3, 170.1 acres of temporary construction area and 256.6 acres of permanent construction area are within the AIA for airports near the project alternatives.
-Under Alternative 4, 100.2 acres of temporary construction area and 213.9 acres of permanent construction area are within the AIA for airports near the project alternatives.
+Under Alternative 2, 304.4 acres of temporary construction area and 308.4 acres of permanent construction area are within the AIA for airports near the project alternative 3, 170.1 acres of temporary construction area and 256.6 acres of permanent construction area and 213.9 acres of permanent construction area are within the AIA for airports near the project alternative 4, 100.2 acres of temporary construction area and 213.9 acres of permanent construction area are within the AIA for airports near the project alternative 4, 100.2 acres of temporary construction area and 213.9 acres of permanent construction area are within the AIA for airports near the project alternative 4, 100.2 acres of temporary construction area and 213.9 acres of permanent construction area are within the AIA for airports near the project alternative 5, 100.2 acres of temporary construction area and 213.9 acres of permanent construction area are within the AIA for airports near the project alternative 5, 100.2 acres of temporary construction area and 213.9 acres of permanent construction area are within the AIA for airports near the project alternatives.